erling6232/imagedata/paper.md

 provide access to medical images stored in other formats.
 NiBabel and ITK are mostly focused on NIfTI and ITK MetaIO image formats, respectively.
 These formats are popular in research tools.
 However, DICOM support is rudimentary.
-All these libraries leave the sorting of legacy DICOM image files to the user.
+All these libraries typically leave the sorting of legacy DICOM image files to the user.

 `Highdicom` [@bridge2021highdicom] focus on parametric maps, annotations and segmentations, using enhanced DICOM images.